mikaelmedina/Polybar-Spotify/README.md

 # Polybar-Spotify
 A script for Polybar that displays currently playing track and artist info from Spotify on your status bar.
 As this script communicates with Spotify endpoints, you do not need to have Spotify installed on your computer.
 This script will display info even when playing music on your phone.
 As long as the user is actively listening to music, it will be displayed.
+As a consequence however, this script does not work when not connected to the internet.

 Dependencies: curl, jq, polybar(duh)